List of Old Kingdom characters: Sabriel

 Sabriel is the protagonist of the first novel, and a supporting character in the second and third.
 Sabriel's mother died shortly after birth, but her father, the Abhorsen Terciel, rescued Sabriel.
 By her father's wishes, Sabriel grew up in Ancelstierre after living a few years in the Old Kingdom with her father.
-Shortly before she was to graduate from her school, Wyverley College in Ancelstierre, a Dead servant of her father's gives her his bells and his sword.
+Shortly before she is to graduate from her school, Wyverley College in Ancelstierre, a Dead servant of her father's gives her his bells and his sword.
 She interprets this to mean that her father is trapped deep in Death.
 She returns to the Old Kingdom to save her father.
 At the Abhorsen's house, she meets Mogget, and learns that there has been no king in two hundred years.
 When the house is besieged by the dead, Sabriel escapes by calling a flood and flying away with Mogget on a Paperwing (a spelled plane made of paper).
 When this crashes, Sabriel finds herself in the ships' graveyard of the royal house, where she frees Touchstone from suspended animation.
 They continue to the former royal city, where they find Sabriel's father's body, and she briefly revives him.
 Later, she and Touchstone return to Ancelstierre, to destroy Kerrigor.
 Nineteen years after the events of Sabriel, she has married Touchstone, who has become King, and has two children: Ellimere and Sameth; but her duties keep her incessantly busy.
 She is last seen in Abhorsen, wherein she represents the spirit 'Saraneth' at the binding of the Destroyer.